 Let’s Enjoy the Season

 Well, that last one sure looks a little bit like a derrière.
 That’s it for now!
 I hope you enjoyed this autumn-themed post.
-I have fond memories of these walks through the forest.
+When I look back, I remember the fond memories of these walks through the forest.
 I also remember being crouched down with my chin in the sand to get those beetles on camera, some passersby seemed very amused.
 True dedication, I tell you.
 Worth it, though!

 I’m looking forward to posting more travel posts next, but I also think it’s great to keep in touch with my local surroundings.
 Let’s enjoy the season while it lasts.